bitsoex/slate/source/index.html.md

 ## HTTP and WebSocket APIs

 Bitso offers a HTTP API, and a WebSocket API.
 The HTTP API exposes both public and private functions.
-The WebSocket API offers realtime streaming of market-data, such as the Bitso orderbook state.
+The WebSocket API offers realtime streaming of market-data, such as the Bitso order book state.

 ## Transfer API